 High Desert History: Southeastern Oregon

-Compared to the rest of the state, southeastern Oregon's high-desert country is a harsh but compelling landscape.
-Historically, the region has remained a comparatively isolated and challenging place where the main currents of Oregon's development flowed more slowly than elsewhere.
-For thousands of years a home to Native peoples that had developed a "Desert Culture" way of life, EuroAmericans arrived in the early-nineteenth century in modest but growing numbers.
-They came to trap beaver, to graze livestock and to homestead the sagebrush plains in an attempt to "dry-farm" wheat and other grains.
-By the late-twentieth century, southeastern Oregon has become a place of some cultural dissonance, a region where a traditional belief in American "rugged individualism" exists side-by-side with a landscape and resources controlled largely by the federal government.
+Compared to the rest of the state, southeastern Oregon's high desert country is a harsh but compelling landscape.
+Historically, the region has remained a comparatively isolated and challenging place, where the main currents of Oregon's development flowed more slowly than elsewhere.
+For thousands of years a home to Native peoples, Euro-Americans arrived in the early nineteenth century to trap beaver, graze livestock, and homestead the sagebrush plains.
+By the late twentieth century, southeastern Oregon had become a place of cultural dissonance, a region where a belief in American "rugged individualism" exists side-by-side with a landscape and resources controlled largely by the federal government.
 Jeff LaLande is an archaeologist and historian.
-A resident of the Rogue River valley for over 35 years, he has authored numerous publications on the ethnohistory and history of the southern portion of Oregon.
+A resident of the Rogue River Valley for over forty-five years, he has written several publications on the ethnohistory and history of southern Oregon.